yoavne26-hub/deep-learning-vision-models/dense-from-scratch/README.md

 | 128 | 0.028 | 0.023 | **+1,178.3%** |
 | 256 | 0.029 | 0.022 | **+2,456.9%** |

-This table is powerful because it answers:
+This table answers:

 > Is the performance gain proportional to the additional cost?

 In this project, the answer is generally:

-> **No — after a certain point, cost grows much faster than performance.**
+> **No  after a certain point, cost grows much faster than performance.**

 ---